Bradfield/algos/trees/search-tree-implementation.md

 Now that you know what a binary search tree is, we will look at how a binary search tree is constructed.
-The search tree in Figure 1 &lt;fig\_simpleBST&gt; represents the nodes that exist after we have inserted the following keys in the order shown:
+The search tree in Figure 1 represents the nodes that exist after we have inserted the following keys in the order shown:
 $70,31,93,94,14,23,73$.
 Since 70 was the first key inserted into the tree, it is the root.
 Next, 31 is less than 70, so it becomes the left